Learn About Shadow IT and Safety Tips

 Many workers deploy cloud apps in the corporate environment with the best of intentions.
 They’ve discovered an app that works great and they use it and share it with colleagues.
 But it’s not approved by the IT security people because they haven’t been told about it.

 IT security might think they have 20 or 30 of these shadow apps on their network, which might be manageable.
-But when they run a shadow IT discovery check, they’re shocked to find they have 1,300 such applications that they had no idea were there.
-The more unknown apps on the network, the greater the shadow IT risks.
+But when they run a Shadow IT discovery check, they’re shocked to find they have 1,300 such applications that they had no idea were there.
+The more unknown apps on the network, the greater the risk from shadow IT.
 And you can’t secure what you don’t know about.

 Shadow IT Threats